Ideal Whitehead Graphs in Out(F_r) II: The Complete Graph in Each Rank: Compositions of extensions and switches

 \subsection{Construction Paths}

 { }

 Corresponding to a construction composition is a path in its destination ltt structure.
-A key property of such a path (we prove in Lemma \ref{P:PathConstruction}) holds when the construction composition is part of the ideal decomposition of a type $(r;(\frac{3}{2}-r))$ representative $g$: the image of the path's purple edges live in $G(g)$.
+A key property of such a path (Lemma \ref{P:PathConstruction}) holds when the construction composition is part of the ideal decomposition of a type $(r;(\frac{3}{2}-r))$ representative $g$: the image of the path's purple edges live in $G(g)$.

 We abuse notation throughout this section by dropping indices.
 While not necessary, it may aid in visualization of the properties and procedures, as well as reduce potential confusion over indices.